menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 .. note::
    For BDDS-25s appliance, which come equipped with an Integrated Dell Remote Access Controller (iDRAC), the iDRAC continues running when the appliance is shut down.
 This means that it can be accessed via the local network to power on the appliance without requiring physical access.
    If you shut down an appliance that is not equipped with iDRAC, it will be turned off and you will need physical access to the appliance to turn it on again.

 **To shut down or restart appliances**:

 1. Select the appliance you want to restart or shut down.
-2. On the :guilabel:`Action` menu, select :guilabel:`Shut down appliance` or :guilabel:`Restart appliance` and click :guilabel:`Yes` in the confirmation dialog box.
+2. On the :guilabel:`Action` menu, select :guilabel:`Shut down appliance` or :guilabel:`Restart appliance` and select :guilabel:`Yes` in the confirmation dialog box.
 The appliance shuts down or restarts, depending on your selection.

 Removing Appliances
 -------------------